-- (a) All medical providers must submit bills to the insurer unless a contract directs the provider to bill the managed care organization. - (b) Medical providers must submit bills on a completed current UB-04 (CMS 1450) or
+(a) All medical providers must submit bills to the insurer unless a contract directs the provider to bill the managed care organization (MCO).

-CMS 1500 form (Versions 08/05 or 02/12 for dates of service prior to Oct.
-1, 2014; Version 02/12 for dates of service Oct.
-1, 2014 or after) except for:
+(b) Medical providers must submit bills on a completed current UB-04 (CMS 1450) or CMS 1500 except for:

+(A) Dental billings, which must be submitted on American Dental Association dental claim forms;

+(B) Pharmacy billings, which must be submitted on a current National Council for Prescription Drug Programs (NCPDP) form; or

+(C) Electronic billing transmissions of medical bills (see OAR 436-008).

+(c) Notwithstanding subsection (3)(b) of this rule, a medical service provider doing an IME may submit a bill in the form or format agreed to by the insurer and medical service provider.

-- (A) Dental billings, which must be submitted on American Dental Association dental claim forms; - (B) Pharmacy billings, which must be submitted on a current National Council for Prescription Drug Programs (NCPDP) form; or - (C) Electronic billing transmissions of medical bills. - (c) Medical providers may use computer-generated reproductions of the appropriate forms. - (d) Unless different instructions are provided in the table below, the provider should use the instructions provided in the National Uniform Claim Committee 1500 Claim Form Reference Instruction Manual.
+(d) Medical providers may use computer-generated reproductions of the appropriate forms.

+(e) Unless different instructions are provided in the table below, the provider should use the instructions provided in the National Uniform Claim Committee 1500 Claim Form Reference Instruction Manual.

 Box Reference Number Instruction 10d May be left blank 11a, 11b, and 11c May be left blank 17a May be left blank if box 17b contains the referring provider's NPI 21 For dates of service prior to Oct.
-1, 2014, uUse ICD-9-CM codes, and on or after Oct.
-1, 2014, use ICD-10-CM codes.
-22 May be left blank 23 May be left blank 24D The provider must use the following codes to accurately describe the services rendered: • CPT® codes listed in CPT® 2014; • Oregon Specific Codes (OSCs); or • HCPCS codes, only if there is no specific CPT® or OSC.
-If there is no specific code for the medical service: The provider should use an appropriate unlisted code from CPT® 2014 (e.g., CPT® code 21299) or an unlisted code from HCPCS (e.g., HCPCS code E1399); and The provider should describe the service provided.
-Nurse practitioners and physician assistants must use modifier "81" to identify their services.
+1, 2015, use ICD-9-CM codes, and for dates of service on and after Oct.
+1, 2015, use ICD-10- CM codes.
+22 May be left blank 23 May be left blank 24D The provider must use the following codes to accurately describe 210 the services rendered: • CPT [®] codes listed in CPT [®] 2016 or CPT [®] 2017; Oregon Specific Codes (OSCs); or HCPCS codes, only if there is no specific CPT[®] or OSC.
+If there is no specific code for the medical service: • The provider should use an appropriate unlisted code from $CPT^{\mathbb{R}}$ 2016 or $CPT^{\mathbb{R}}$ 2017 (e.g., $CPT^{\mathbb{R}}$ code 21299) or an unlisted code from HCPCS (e.g., HCPCS code E1399); and • The provider should describe the service provided.
+Nurse practitioners and physician assistants must use modifier "81" when billing as the surgical assistant during surgery.
 24I (shaded area) See under box 24J shaded area.
 24J (non-shaded area) The rendering provider's NPI.
 24J (shaded area) If the bill includes the rendering provider's NPI in the non-shaded area of box 24J, the shaded area of box 24I and 24J may be left blank.

-If the rendering provider does not have an NPI, then include the 1 rendering provider's state license number and use the qualifier • "0B" in box 24I.
+If the rendering provider does not have an NPI, then include the rendering provider's state license number and use the qualifier "0B" in box 24I.
+32 If the facility name and address are different than the billing provider's name and address in box 33, fill in box 32.
+32a If there is a name and address in box 32, box 32a must be filled in even if the NPI is the same as box 33a.